hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-api-node.md

 ---
-title: How to run API node
+title: How to Run an API Node
 ---

-This procedure demonstrates how to run a local API node using Docker images.
+This guide shows you how to run a local API node using Docker images.
 There are several components that must be configured and run in a specific order for the local API node to work.

-For this procedure, the order in which the services are brought up is very important.
+Note: the order in which the services are brought up is very important.
 In order to start the API node successfully, you need to bring up the services in the following order:

 1. `postgres`
 2. `stacks-blockchain-api`
 3. `stacks-blockchain`

-When bringing down the API node, you should bring the services down in the exact reverse order in which they were brought up, to avoid losing data.
+When bringing down the API node, you should bring the services down in the reverse order in which they were brought up in order to avoid losing data.

 :::note

-This procedure focuses on Unix-like operating systems (Linux and MacOS).
-This procedure has not been tested on Windows.
+This guide focuses on Unix-like operating systems (Linux and MacOS).
+This has not been tested on Windows.

 :::